rekindle-blog/rekindle-blog.github.io/_posts/2023-10-11-six-propositions-on-church-size.md

 ### 2. Larger churches leave too much room for nominal adherents.

-Linked with the above proposition, the larger a church becomes the more room it creates for passengers.
+Linked with the above thesis, the larger a church becomes the more room it creates for passengers.
 It’s much easier to remain on the fringe of the believing community when there are 1000 people than when there are 100.
 Again, the cruise liner versus yacht analogy works here.

 Undoubtedly, all churches have a fringe.
 Furthermore, if we aren’t creating space for unbelievers and nominal Christians then one might ask where evangelism is taking place.
 However, to knowingly leave a comfortable expanses for uncommitted 'members' in a church is [irresponsible shepherding](https://rekindle.co.za/content/pastor-you-are-a-shepherd-not-a-rancher/).

 ### 3. The desire for large churches ignores the statistical evidence that the majority of people crave smaller, tighter communities.

 For some evidence concerning this proposition, read [this post](https://www.christianitytoday.com/karl-vaters/2017/july/50-churches-100-instead-of-1-church-of-5000.html) from Karl Vaters.
-Unfortunately instead of seeing large churches for the anomalies of God’s grace that they are, we typically attribute the growth of God’s church to [corporate strategies](https://rekindle.co.za/content/2020-08-19-kings-and-christian-leadership), [ministry models](https://rekindle.co.za/content/2020-09-17-3-timothy), and [church growth gurus](https://rekindle.co.za/content/pastor-god-grows-churches/)—more on the latter under proposition five.
+Unfortunately instead of seeing large churches for the anomalies of God’s grace that they are, we typically attribute the growth of God’s church to [corporate strategies](https://rekindle.co.za/content/2020-08-19-kings-and-christian-leadership), [ministry models](https://rekindle.co.za/content/2020-09-17-3-timothy), and [church growth gurus](https://rekindle.co.za/content/pastor-god-grows-churches/)—more on the latter under my fifth thesis (below).

 Not every believer desires smaller communities, of course.
 But assuming Vaters’ observations are correct, when church leaderships fixate on church growth they do so without considering the people God has already given them to oversee and pastor.
 Aiming at a bigger church is impersonal, abstract, and—very possibly—driven by a leader’s [search for recognition](https://africa.thegospelcoalition.org/article/pastor-why-do-you-want-a-big-church/).
 It imagines an ideal and faceless future, at the expense of the sheep already in the fold.